mclaughlin-ryan/rmclaughlin4.github.io/README.md

 ### Artifical Aortic Heart Valve

-An engineering course project, this heart valve was designed as a group effort with the goal of achieving natural valve hemodynamics and a durable implant using a trileaflet architecture and wear-resistant materials.
+An engineering course project, this heart valve was designed as a group effort with the goal of achieving natural valve hemodynamics and a durable implant using a trileaflet architecture and wear-resistant materials. (scroll through)

 <p align="center">
   <object data="Artificial%20aortic%20valve%20project%20presentation.pdf#toolbar=0" type="application/pdf" width="800px" height="443px">